-Now we need to think about the wind.
-The most important thing about wind is the direction relative to your smoker.
+When attempting to mitigate the effects of wind, consider the wind direction.
 Some smokers, like the large offset smokers, have a definite airflow path.
-Air comes into the smoker through the firebox and moves across the cooking chamber and out the stack.
-If the wind is blowing in this direction, the increased airflow will burn your fuel faster and can cause high-temperature spikes.
-This means you’ll need to keep the vents closed more than normal.
+Air enters the smoker through the firebox and moves across the cooking chamber and out the stack.
+If the wind is blowing in this direction, the increased airflow will burn your fuel faster.
+Closing the vents more than usual can prevent temperature spikes.

 If the wind is going in the other direction, it can stop the airflow entirely and keep the heat out of your cooking chamber.
-It is best to let the wind add to the airflow and not stop it; so if possible, position your smoker so that the wind is blowing in the direction of the natural smoker airflow.
-It is very important to keep an eye on the wind as well as your smoking temperature.
+It is best to let the wind add to the airflow rather than stop it.
+If possible, position your smoker so the wind blows in the same direction as the smoker's natural airflow.

-Of course, it's very difficult to smoke in heavy rain, but cold weather also brings light rain or snow.
-When water hits your smoker, it is going to evaporate, and evaporation pulls heat from your smoker.
-If during the course of a smoke, you find some rain or snow falling, it’s time to open up the vents and bring up the temperature to offset this heat loss.
-Keep a close eye on it and you should be okay.
+Of course, it's very difficult to smoke in heavy rain regardless of the temperature, but cold weather can also bring light rain or snow.
+When water hits your smoker, it evaporates, and evaporation pulls heat from the smoker.
+If it begins to rain or snow while smoking, open up the vents and bring up the temperature to offset this heat loss.
+Keep a close eye on it to make sure you're hitting your optimal temperature.